 Let $\cL$ be an $\RV$-enrichment of $\cL_{\RVV}$ in which we allow a set of auxiliary sorts from $\RV^\eq$ which always contains $\VG$.
 Recall that $\RV$ denotes the $\RV$-sort together with the auxiliary sorts.
 Let $\cL^-$ be the restriction of $\cL$ to the sorts in $\RV$.
 For an $\cL$-structure $A$, let $A|\cL^-$ be its reduct to $\RV$.

 Let $T$ be the $\cL$-theory of a benign valued field $(K,v)$.
 Let $\cK_{\RVV}$ be a natural class of \sepa-pairs in the $\cL^-$-theory of $K|\cL^-$ (in sorts $\RV$).
-Assume that $\cK_{\RVV}$-beautiful pairs exist and that $T_\BP(\cK_{\RVV})$ has beauty transfer.
-Moreover, for ease of presentation, we will assume in addition that $\cK_{\RVV}$ has the extension property (recall that this implies that $\cK_{\RVV}$-beautiful pairs are elementary pairs by Theorem~\ref{thm:charct-beaut-pairs}).
+Assume that $\cK_{\RVV}$-beautiful pairs exist and that $\cK_{\RVV}$ has beauty transfer.
+We will assume in addition that $\cK_{\RVV}$ has the extension property (recall that this implies that $\cK_{\RVV}$-beautiful pairs are elementary pairs by Theorem~\ref{thm:charct-beaut-pairs}).